kirshum/evd/_pages/privacypolicy.md

 <br>

 ## 2.0 HEALTHKIT DATA
-If you choose to have EVDY app integrate with HealthKit then the application will have access only to the health data types you opt-in to access.The health data read from HealthKit is used for display within the app.
+If you choose to have EVDY steps app integrate with HealthKit then the application will have access only to the health data types you opt-in to access.The health data read from HealthKit is used for display within the app.
 It is not collected or disclosed outside of your local installation of the app.
-Only those data types relevant to the app are accessed.EVDY app requests permission to write certain data types into your HealthKit data store.
+Only those data types relevant to the app are accessed.EVDY steps app requests permission to write certain data types into your HealthKit data store.
 In no case is your health data ever transfered to a 3rd party.
 It is only ever kept within the application or transferred to your personal HealthKit data store as per your permission choices.
 <br>

 ## 3.0 CHILDREN'S PRIVACY